 While both parties accept that the men are not citizens, the case turns on whether it is possible for an Aboriginal Australian to be an ‘alien’ and therefore liable for deportation from Australia.
 This is therefore a constitutional matter, rather than a matter falling under the relevant statute.
 The issues are legally complex, but the case raises important questions that speak to the law’s capacity to regularise the status of the relationship between Indigenous Australians and the State.
 Of particular interest to me is the possibility of a broader comprehension by the common law of the legal construct under Aboriginal Law, of ‘connection to country’.

 Mr Love, a Kamileroi man, was born in PNG to an Aboriginal father and PNG mother.
 He moved to Australia in 1984 when he was five years old, and has not ever applied for citizenship.
 He was convicted of an offence under the Criminal Code (Qld), and the Minister for Home Affairs cancelled his visa.
-He is in detention pending the Court’s decision.
+He was in detention, but was released in 2018 pending the Court’s decision.

 Mr Thoms, a Gunggari man and declared native title holder, was born in New Zealand to an Aboriginal mother and NZ father.
 He has lived in Australia since 1994.
 He was found guilty of an offence under the Criminal Code (Qld) and the Minister’s delegate has cancelled his visa.
 Along with Mr Love, he is in immigration detention pending the Court’s decision.

 The Court is considering the two men’s cases jointly, as they raise the same issue.
-The Commonwealth maintains that the men are not citizens, and that therefore it is open to the Minister to cancel their visas and deport them under the Australian Citizenship Act 2007 (Cth).
+The Commonwealth maintains that the men are not citizens, and that therefore it is open to the Minister to cancel their visas and deport them.

 On the other hand, their counsel argues that although they are not citizens, they are not aliens (‘non-alien non-citizens’).
 This is a constitutional law question as the relevant legislative power rests on s51(xix) of the Constitution dealing with naturalisation and aliens.
 The Australian Citizenship Act depends upon the naturalisation and aliens power – so if these two men are not aliens, then presumably they are beyond the Commonwealth’s power to deport.
 The basis of this argument rests upon the connection of Aboriginal and Torres Strait Islander people to country.